ehharding/Angular-Laws/.github/README.md

 ```

 ### Linting The Project
-To assist with code maintainability and quality, this project utilizes [ESLint](https://eslint.org) along with the
+To help with code maintainability and quality, this project utilizes [ESLint](https://eslint.org) along with the
 [@typescript-eslint](https://www.npmjs.com/package/@typescript-eslint/eslint-plugin) and [eslint-plugin-tsdoc](https://www.npmjs.com/package/eslint-plugin-tsdoc) plugins.
 To
 run the linter on the project, you can use the `lint` and `lint:report` npm scripts or run the following npm commands: